 due to the distraction of driver last year 3,179 people in vehicle accident died .Among these victims who were died ,drivers were the mostly in large numbers themselves.

-Federal governments and states have been actively urging the drivers to put their phones away while they drive, and to talk on phones while texting and holding it in the hand while driving is stating illegal in many states.
-But drivers are seeming to moving away from these deadly habits.
+Federal governments and states have been actively urging the drivers to put their phones away while they drive and to talk on phones while texting and holding it in the hand while driving is stating illegal in many states.
+But drivers are seeming to move away from these deadly habits.

-At red light they will text mostly when they are stopped at those signals an intersection’ Mullen says.
-And according to the federal record and data nearly 40 percent of accidents are happening at the intersection.
+At red light they will text mostly when they have stopped at those signals an intersection’ Mullen says.
+And according to the federal record and data, nearly 40 percent of accidents are happening at the intersection.
 So if they are stopped it does not mean that they should stop focusing on the road and things around them.